gruposantander/digital-trust-assertion-claims-specs/claim-assertions.md

 .# Abstract

-This specification defines a new claim that allows assertions over known claims.
+This specification defines a new claim that allows assertions over existing claims.

 {mainmatter}

 # Introduction {#Introduction}

-In order to avoid unnecessary leak of information, the answer to some claims may be only a boolean verifying the claim instead of returning the actual value.
-As example, assert that one is older than 18 without revealing the actual age.
+In order to avoid an unnecessary leak of information, the answer to some claims may be only a boolean, verifying the claim instead of returning the actual value.
+As an example, assert that one is older than 18 without revealing the actual age.

-Section 5.5.1 of the OpenID Connect specification [@!OIDC] defines a query syntax that allows for the member `value` of the claim being requested to be a JSON object with additional information/constraints on the claim.
-For doing so it defines three members (essential, value and values) with special query meanings and allows for other special members to be defined (while stating that any members that are not understood must be ignored).
-This mechanism does not cover the above requirements, in this specification we will try to complement [@!OIDC] specification with a richer syntax.
+Section 5.5.1 of the OpenID Connect specification [@!OIDC] defines a query syntax that allows for the member `value` of the requested claim to be a JSON object with additional information/constraints.
+For doing so it defines three members (essential, value and values) with special query meanings and allows for other special members to be defined.
+Any members that are not understood, must be ignored.
+This mechanism does not cover the above requirements and in this specification we will try to complement the [@!OIDC] specification with a richer syntax.

 ## Notational conventions

 The key words "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "MAY", and "CAN" in this document are to be interpreted as described in "Key words for use in RFCs to Indicate Requirement Levels" [@!RFC2119].
-These key words are not used as dictionary terms such that any occurrence of them shall be interpreted as key words and are not to be interpreted with their natural language meanings
+These key words are not used as dictionary terms such that any occurrence of them shall be interpreted as key words and are not to be interpreted with their natural language meanings.

 ## Terminology